Breastfeeding When Returning to Work

 your baby develop a new routine.
 You can expect a period of adjustment as your body

-your baby as often as possible when not at work.
+breastfeeding your baby as often as possible when not at work.

-and assistance about breastfeeding.
+advice, and help about breastfeeding.